 Great things you may not know your iPhone and iPad can do

-In iOS 13 and iPad sibling iPadOS, Apple offers a raft of big new features.
 On all devices, there’s the snazzy Dark Mode, a revamped Reminders (not before time!), and the new and secure sign-in method for apps. iPads also get powered-up multitasking, a redesigned Home Screen with widgets, and Desktop-grade Safari.

 But every software update also comes with a slew of lesser-known changes, and those are what we’ve concentrated on here.
 So read on to find out more about 13 new features you might not yet be aware of, but that could prove transformative to your iPhone and iPad experience.